-The reject strength (typically rejectStrength in the classifier configuration) values reflects the likelihood of a value matching the classifier's domain when the classifier does not match.
-If you are certain your classifier configurations will match every possible value for the domain, the reject strength should be set to 1.0; however, this degree of certainty is rare.
+The reject strength (typically called rejectStrength in the classifier configuration) value reflects how likely it is that a value matches the classifier's domain when the classifier does not match.
+If you are certain that your classifier configurations will match every possible value for the domain, the reject strength should be set to 1.0; however, this degree of certainty is rare.
 Similar to match strength, not all classifiers provide any rejection capability.
-This is true of PATH classifiers, for example, as we cannot rely on an unknown database schema to use predictable or human readable names for columns.
+This is true of PATH classifiers, for example, as we cannot rely on an unknown database schema to use predictable or human-readable names for columns.

 The reject strength for classifiers applies any time there is no match.
 For example, if a REGEX classifier contains 4 regular expressions, each expression would be tested against the column data value, and if none match, the reject strength defines the result.
 For this reason, it can be useful to add a pattern that matches quite broadly, even if it's not particularly selective for the domain in question, with a low match strength.
-This prevents a full rejection for values that might match this classifiers's domain as well as one or more other domains.
+This prevents a full rejection for values that might match this classifier's domain as well as one or more other domains.

-For LIST an REGEX classifiers where the set of patterns or list values is known to be only a subset of possible value for the domain, reject strength should be below .5 to allow column level matches to take precedence, even if none of the data values match.
-For example, the value lists built-in for first and last name LIST classifier only contain english values, and names might be in other languages.
-So these classifiers have reject strength set relatively low to prevent the LIST classifiers from overriding the a PATH classifier match if, for example, the column contains only Japanese names.
+For LIST and REGEX classifiers where the set of patterns or list values is known to be only a subset of possible values for the domain, reject strength should be below 0.5 to allow column level matches to take precedence, even if none of the data values match.
+For example, the value lists built-in for first and last name LIST classifier only contain English values, and names might be in other languages.
+These classifiers have "reject strength" set relatively low, to prevent the LIST classifiers from overriding the PATH classifier match if, for example, the column contains only Japanese names.